-- Sexual Misconduct all forms of sexual misconduct, sexual assault, sexual harassment, and intimate partner violence, including dating violence, domestic violence, and stalking, as outlined in the Offenses and Definitions section of this policy. - Report any complaint or information provided to the Title IX Coordinator, EAD, or a mandatory reporter regarding an incident of sexual misconduct, whether provided by the complainant, a third party, or another. - Complainant the person who is reported to have been subjected to sexual misconduct. - Respondent the person against whom allegations of sexual misconduct have been made.
+- Sexual Misconduct all forms of sexual misconduct, sexual assault, sexual harassment, and intimate partner violence, including dating violence, domestic violence, and stalking, as outlined in the Offenses and Definitions section of this policy. - Report any complaint or information provided to the Title IX and Student Discrimination Office (Title IX Office) or to a mandatory reporter regarding an incident of sexual misconduct, whether provided by the complainant, a third party, or another. - Complainant the person who is reported to have been subjected to sexual misconduct; if the complainant is a student organization, a representative from the organization will be designated to participate in the process on behalf of the organization. - Respondent the person against whom allegations of sexual misconduct have been made; if the respondent is a student organization, a representative from the organization will be designated to participate in the process on behalf of the organization.

-EAD receives, directly or indirectly, all reports of sexual misconduct involving students that are not made to a confidential resource (see below).
-With the exceptions set forth in this policy, reports of sexual misconduct received by EAD will be investigated by EAD.
+The Title IX Office receives, directly or indirectly, all reports of sexual misconduct involving students that are not made to a confidential resource (see below).
+With the exceptions set forth in this policy, reports of sexual misconduct received by the Title IX